 When it comes to food, Louisiana does not mess around!
 And this includes desserts.
 After a decadent meal, try one of these Louisiana sweet treats.
 Or be a rebel and eat dessert first - we don't care just as long as you are having a good time!

 One of New Orleans’ quintessential sweets originated with one of its most famous families.
-Owen Brennan, whose namesake restaurant was one of many owned by his relatives (among them: Napoleon House, Commander’s Palace), first came up with the dessert in the 1950s.
+Owen Brennan, first came up with the dessert in the 1950s.
 Made with rum, banana liqueur and cinnamon, the flambéed dish is synonymous with New Orleans breakfast desserts.
 Taste the original at Brennan’s Restaurant in the French Quarter.

 You can’t mistake a King Cake for anything else.
 This round, cinnamon-filled cake made with braided dough, covered in icing and colored sugar, contains a little plastic baby.
 The three colors symbolize justice (purple), faith (green) and power (gold).
 You’ll see king cakes in bakeries and grocery stores throughout Louisiana between the Twelfth Night and Mardi Gras.
-There are tons of places to get king cakes around the state, but here are just a few: Manny Randazzo’s King Cakes in Metairie is the king of Louisiana king cakes, though you can also find them at stores from Shreveport to the Gulf Coast, and all points in between.
-Other standouts include Atwood’s Bakery in Alexandria, Daily Harvest Bakery & Deli in Monroe and Haydel’s Bakery in New Orleans, Meche’s Donuts in New Iberia and Rickey Meche’s Donuts in Lafayette.
+There are tons of places to get king cakes around the state, but here are just a few: Manny Randazzo’s King Cakes in Metairie, Dong Phuong on New Orleans, Nonna Randazzo’s in Covington, Atwood’s Bakery in Alexandria, Daily Harvest Bakery & Deli in Monroe, Haydel’s Bakery in New Orleans, Meche’s Donuts in New Iberia and Rickey Meche’s Donuts in Lafayette.
 Local supermarkets also carry king cakes of all kinds during Mardi Gras season.

 Learn more about Louisiana's famous foods and culinary history and check out recipes to satify your cravings at home.